ATValdes/PDI_Vertebra_Segmentation/README.md

-# PDI Vertebra Segmentation - PDI Final
+# DIP Vertebra Segmentation - DIP Final
+Code made for a project of Digital Image Processing .
+It uses images of collums taken using DXA and segmentates each of the vertebra, then, creates a mask of the inside of each vertebra to later be analized using Pyradiomics.

 ## Main Variables
 * **White_value**: Determines the number considered true white.